14 free meeting minutes templates you can download in any format. Taking meeting minutes has never been easier!

 If your agenda has notes on time for each discussion topic, stick to that timeline.
 If the topic isn’t wrapping up and the time is up, then you are allowed to say that this will need to be handled at another time because this meeting doesn’t have room for all of this.

 Be specific on action items.
-If you expect a specific person to do a specific thing after this meeting, state that very clearly.
+If you expect a participant or a specific person to do something after this meeting, state that very clearly.
+Add a due date for each action item.

 Make sure that when you assemble your agenda, you put your most vital discussion topics first.
 Sometimes people are tempted to save the best for last or lead into those topics, but if you run out of time, it is important that your most important topics get hit on first.
 Use your time wisely.